UOA-COMPCSI778-LY-2023/sparklingapp/README.md

 ## Configure APP Permissions:

 ### iOS:
-In the path ./sparklingapp/ios/Runner, add the following value to the "<dict>" key in the Info.plist file:
+In the path ./sparklingapp/ios/Runner, add the following value to the "dict" key in the Info.plist file:
 ```
 <key>NSCameraUsageDescription</key>
 <string>Use camera to scanning Barcode</string>